abrokecube/ravenfall-middleman/README.md

 - **proxy_mappings**: Defines the ports the middleman listens on (`clientPort`) and where it forwards traffic (`serverHost`, `serverPort`).
 - **messageProcessor**: Configures the connection to the external Message Processor service.
 - **apiPort**: The port for the REST API.

+See [config.json](/middleman/config.json) for the config file similar to one used in my environment.

 ## Connection Management & Timeouts